oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/single_page_checkout.md

                        # ...
 ```

-Next, add transition definitions that save consents and check that all mandatory consents are accepted.
+Next, add the transition definitions that save consents and check that all mandatory consents are accepted.

 ```yml
 workflows: